-The project is supervised by a senior supervisor and will concern a specific aspect of environmental toxicology which may be based on original field, laboratory, or library research.
+The project is supervised by a supervisor and will concern a specific aspect of environmental toxicology which may be based on original field, laboratory, or library research.
 In addition to submission of a report at project completion, the student prepares for an oral exam according to Graduate General Regulations 1.9 and will be examined according to Graduate General Regulations 1.10.
 The project must be submitted to the library upon successful completion.

 Students are expected to complete the program requirements in nine terms.

-The student chooses a senior supervisor after admission to the program, in consultation with the program director.
+The student chooses a supervisor after admission to the program, in consultation with the program director.
 A supervisory committee is formed by the beginning of the fourth term of full time equivalent enrollment.
-The supervisory committee consists of, at minimum, the senior supervisor and one additional regular biology faculty member.
+The supervisory committee consists of, at minimum, the supervisor and one additional regular biology faculty member.
 In exceptional cases, a faculty member from another Simon Fraser University department may be substituted for the Department of Biological Sciences faculty member.
 Additional supervisory committee members from other institutions may be appointed upon submission of research credentials and approval by the departmental graduate studies committee.

 Annual Progress Report